 How to Pay Off Mortgage Earlier?

 The main advantage in paying off your mortgage earlier is to save a lot of money in interest payments.
 On a 30-year term, one extra mortgage payment per year may save you over $50,000 in interest payment and cut down the mortgage terms by up to 5 years.
-This article shows you 3 ways on how to pay off mortgage earlier.
+This article shows you 3 ways on how to pay off your mortgage earlier.

 How Do Mortgage Payments Work?